fic2/dockerfiles/ocdb/README.md

     docker run -d -p 8080:443 fic2/ocdb:latest

+Then the service can be consumed with:

+    curl -k -X GET 'https://localhost:8080/v1/cities' -H 'Accept: application/json'

 #### Use specific ssl certificates

 During the launch process, a random ssl certificate is created.